 The customers of the Nisshinbo Group's automobile brakes business are automobile manufacturers that conduct business globally.
 The cancellation of contracts or requests to sharply reduce prices owing to changes in the business results of such client companies are factors outside the control of Nisshinbo, and consequently may have an impact on the Group's financial results.

-The Japan Radio Group has a relatively high ratio of business with central and local governments, so sales tend to be concentrated toward the end of the fiscal year.
+The Japan Radio Group has a relatively high ratio of business with central and local governments, so sales tend to be concentrated toward March.
 In addition, trends in central and local government spending plans and capital expenditure in the telecommunications sector may affect the Group's financial results.

 9. Risks Associated with Overseas Business Development

 The Nisshinbo Group owns many production bases overseas.
 Risks inherent to this international presence include unforeseen changes in laws and regulations, unfavorable political or economic factors and social turmoil.